Exploring the Alphabet of English Idioms: A Journey through ‘E’

 Justifications:

 This is an idiom because it refers to a last-minute action or decision, especially just before a deadline.
-The phrase is figurative, as it doesn’t literally refer to the hour of the clock but instead to a critical time for action, far beyond the literal meaning.
+The idiom is figurative, as it doesn’t literally refer to the hour of the clock but instead to a critical time for action, far beyond the literal meaning.

 Origin: